 We provide risk analysis/assessment, forensic psychotherapy and circles of support and accountability (COSA) to young people and adults who demonstrate sexually harmful behaviour and are a risk to themselves and/or others.Who we see

-Young people and adults with learning disabilities, autism or both who are at risk to themselves and others because of aggressive and/or sexually harmful behaviour, including sexual assault, rape, violence, paraphilias and perversions have, in our experience, trauma in their lives.
+Young people and adults with learning disabilities, autism or both who are a risk to themselves and/or others because of aggressive and/or sexually harmful behaviour, including sexual assault, rape, violence and diagnosed paraphilic disorders.
+Most of our clients have experienced trauma in their lives.Who can refer

-Training, Supervision and Consultancy - Support and training for professionals working in the field is essential in order to share best-practice and to limit the impact of working with forensic material.
+Support and training for professionals working in the field is essential in order to share best-practice and to limit the impact of working with forensic material.

 There is a range of costs for different services.

 A Sample of Feedback...